 Washing machine manufacturers almost always include a cleaning directive in the owner manual.
-My 6-year old GE front loader even has a setting on the dial for “Clean Basket,” as do many newer washers.
-Start following the directions in your owner manual if you have such a setting, or follow these general instructions:
+My 8-year old GE front loader has a setting on the dial for “Clean Basket,” as do many newer washers.
+Start following the directions in your owner manual if you have such a setting or these general instructions:

 How to Clean Front-Loading Machine

 This is a multi-step process, which should be performed monthly.

 - Make sure the drum of the machine is completely empty—never include wash clothes while cleaning the machine.
 Select “Basket Clean” or “Tub Clean” on the wash settings.
 If your front loader does not have such a setting, select the hottest, largest, and longest load settings.

 - Add 2 cups of white vinegar to the empty washer drum (or to the detergent reservoir if your machine does not have a “Basket Clean” or “Tub Clean” cycle).
 This is going to help get rid of the odors and any mildew that has accumulated inside the machine.
 Allow the machine to run through an entire wash and rinse cycle.